 A child’s academic success is largely based on his or her reading proficiency.
 Reading proficiency is measured by reading fluency and reading comprehension.
-In fact, reading is the leading indicator of academic success.
+In fact, reading is the leading indicator of not only academic success but of life success.
 Researchers at Yale University have been studying reading disorders for years using brain imaging techniques.
-The research has shown that there are differences in brain activity patterns in children with reading disorders.
+Their research has shown that there are differences in brain activity patterns in children with reading disorders.
 Therefore, activating children's neural circuitry for reading early on is key.

 Read More - Click Here

 Despite the fact that the amount of spending per student has doubled since the 1970’s, our reading scores nationwide have been flat for the past 20 years.
 Additionally, thirty-eight percent of American school children are unable to read grade-level material (NCES National Center for Educational Statistics).
 So, why is that given the advances in society that teaching children to become proficient readers is such a daunting task?

 Most teachers are not educated in how to identify if a child is having difficulty in reading.
 In fact, most teachers use the “wait and see approach.”
 This allows for the student to experience failure without getting any help.
 Waiting to see if a child catches up to his peers can be devastating to a student.
 Not only do students who struggle in reading become frustrated, they feel “dumb.”
 Children do not understand why they don’t read as well as the other students.
 They do not recognize that they may have some underlying processing issue.